eur-synclab/bidsification/README.md

 # bidsification
-notebooks to convert par/rec data to bids format
+This repo contains a notebook to convert par/rec data to bids format, using the bidsify package (https://github.com/NILAB-UvA/bidsify).